 Some of the wart treatment options include:

-- Do nothing – about 65 per cent of wart infections clear up by themselves within two years, without any medical intervention.
-This ‘wait and see’ approach isn’t recommended for people with severe wart infections, or for those who have had their warts for more than two years.
+- Do nothing – about 65 per cent of warts clear up by themselves within two years, without any medical intervention.
+However, new warts occur three times as frequently in infected children as in uninfected ones.
+This ‘wait and see’ approach isn’t recommended for people with multiple warts, or for those who have had their warts for more than two years.

 - Topical (applied to the skin) chemicals – such as salicylic acid or lactic acid.
 Some topical agents can be harmful to healthy skin tissue, which means they are best applied by your doctor or dermatologist.
 Other topical agents can be applied yourself.
 It may take three months or more for the treatment to get rid of the warts.